verbwire/simple-contract-example/README.md

 7. This project uses a local file called VerbwireIconBlack.png for the image (located in the assets folder).
 You can replace this with any image you'd like to mint to the blockchain.
 The /pages/api/mint.js references this file and can be changed as desired.

 8. Any data can be minted to the blockchain.
+The /pages/api/mint.js file has an example call via the Verbwire SDK populating the data field.
+This is what shows up as metadata on various platforms.
 If you would like the data to be viewable on common platforms like Opensea, then please follow the format included:

 ```js
 data: "[{\"trait_type\":\"TraitType1\",\"value\":\"TraitValue1\"},{\"trait_type\":\"TraitType2\",\"value\":\"TraitValue2\"}]",